Most of it, anyway, is actually terrible.

 - Collaboration – What do your sellers want in sales training?
 How do they learn best?
 Your Sales Trainers should incorporate input from the sales team when developing exercises and sessions.
 Teams are more engaged and participate with open minds when they see their insights reflected in the work you do

-- Support and Accountability – According to several studies, close to half (48%) the lessons of sales training is lost within 5 weeks of implementation if there is no follow-up and 84% of old habits reappear after 90 days.
+- Support and Accountability – According to several studies, close to half (48%) sales training lessons are lost within 5 weeks of implementation if there is no follow-up and 84% of old habits reappear after 90 days.
 However, those same studies have also found that as little as 60 minutes a month is sufficient to allow almost 90% retention.
 Think “Skills” instead of training – in that Skills take time and practice to perfect.
 A one-off session is not a great use of your investment.
 The Selling Agency approach takes a minimum 3 touch approach (pre-session, session, and post-session support).

 - Entertaining and Fun – The energy and attitude of your trainer set the pace and tone for the entire session.
 Look to elevate the natural dynamics of your group with a personality that can hold their attention, earn their respect with thoughtful lessons and exercises, and engage their participation with hands-on and collaborative examples.

 - Measurable Goals/Results – This isn’t always something your Sales Trainer, ahem, or Sales Skills Development Specialist, can track, but YOU can for your sales team!
 What is your starting point?
 What are you measuring?
 How are you tracking progress and success?
-When our clients intentional and diligent about tracking results, everyone is more engaged and purposeful about putting lessons into practice.
+When our clients are intentional and diligent about tracking results, everyone is more engaged and purposeful about putting lessons into practice.

 I’ve sat in too many boring sales training sessions as a seller and witnessed eye rolls and skepticism when I show up to tell you that people LOVE to attend Sales Training.
 It’s gotten a bad rap both by those DELIVERING sessions and by those investing in training to improve results.